SRSG-Workshops/spreadsheets/_episodes/03-common-mistakes.md

 ![good formatting](fig/good_formatting.png)

 > ## Exercise
-> Some of the data has been highlighted to indicate that something was wrong with a measurement.
+> Some data has been highlighted to indicate that something was wrong with a measurement.
 As mentioned earlier,
 > the computer is unable to see this formatting when you come to analyse your data.
 Remove this formatting, whilst
 > keeping the information conveyed by the formatting.
 >